raja8tomar/Comments-API-s/README.md

-# please add the following parameter in application.yml file before running the project.
+# please add the following parameter given in application.yml file before running the project.